The view from the top ain't bad

 - The titles – How do the title tags incorporate the keyword?

 - The type of content that’s ranking – Product pages?
 Blog posts?
 Videos?

 - The types of businesses that are ranking – Are they huge brands?
 Small businesses?
 News sites?

-- How authoritative those sites are – You can use a plugin like SEO for Firefox to check the age of the sites in the top 10, the size of their link profiles and so on.
+- How authoritative those sites are – You can use a plugin to check the age of the sites in the top 10, the size of their link profiles and so on.

 You’re looking for ways that you can differentiate yourself.
 You’ll need to do at least as much as your competitors are doing to beat them.
 Ideally, you should be doing more, and doing it better.

 The more specific the keyword (think long-tail keywords), the easier it is to gauge the searcher’s intent, and the easier it will be to serve up what those searchers are probably looking for.
 In search marketing, “intent” is our best guess at what the person using the search query really wants.
 Consider the following keywords and notice how much easier it is to guess the intent from the words alone as you go down the list:

 Ask yourself, what kind of content best serves the keyword?
 In this case, it would obviously be a selection of kid’s eyeglasses for sale.
 From the first term, you can’t even tell if the person is looking for eyeglasses or drinking glasses.
 And even for the second, the person might just be looking for pictures of eyeglasses; there is no clear intent to buy.
 An e-commerce business is mostly going to be trying to rank for commercial keywords.